ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-a-Composable-Node.rst

 Running Your Node
 -----------------

-See the `Composition tutorial <Composition>` for an in-depth look at composing nodes.
+See the :doc:`Composition tutorial <Composition>` for an in-depth look at composing nodes.
 The quick and dirty version is that if you had the following in your Python launch file,

 .. code-block:: python